dotmpe/ok-lcars-sdk/doc/dev/main.rst

   Should get sitefile lib/code to fetch raw HTML and place into content panes.

   2020-11-26 Some success letting Pug read JSON [TODO-12] Probably want something for Sass too.
-  Next should look for something like '$ref' handle in Pug JSON loader, maybe parse markdown to JSON.
+Like insert globals or vars. tasks/todo-12.md

 - 2018-12-12 @Draft var/ok-sdk/content/forms
   Draft for OK styleguide